Kanyin/Scented-Sales/README.md

 # Good Fragrance + Good Brand Name = $$$
-Would it surprise you that the perfume industry is over and 11 billion dollar industry?
+Would it surprise you that the perfume industry is over multi-billion dollar industry (over 11 B!)?
 It is projected to be worth over 30 billion by 2035.
 European brands have dominated the industry for centuries.